zigth/SubAdjust/README.md

 Simply enter 2 sets of current time of subtitle appearance and corrected time of appearance.
 Ideally, both chosen instances should be far from each other for higher precision.

+In case of typos in response to any prompt 'back' can be typed during the next prompt, which will return the program to the previous prompt to allow the user to correct their mistake.

-To prevent accidental overwriting of files this program does not overwrite the given files but instead places output in a new file named: xxx2.srt, where xxx is the original file's name.
+To prevent accidental overwriting of files this program does not overwrite the given files but instead places output in a new file named: xxx2.srt (or xxx2.ass), where xxx is the original file's name.

 Example usage cases:
 1) subtitles appear 1.5 seconds to late: